MobilityData/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ EntitySelector

 A selector for an entity in a GTFS feed.
 The values of the fields should correspond to the appropriate fields in the GTFS feed.
 At least one specifier must be given.
-If several are given, they should be interpreted as being joined by the `AND` operator and the combination of specifiers should match the information in the corresponding GTFS feed.
+If several are given, they should be interpreted as being joined by the logical `AND` operator and the combination of specifiers should match the information in the corresponding GTFS feed.
+In other words, in order for an alert to apply to an entity it must match all of the provided `EntitySelector` fields.
+For example, an `EntitySelector` that includes the fields `route_id: "5"` and `route_type: "3"` applies only to the `route_id: "5"` bus - it does not apply to any other routes of `route_type: "3"`.

 #### Fields